SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 var body = new SkilClient.Prediction(); // Prediction | The input NDArray

-var deploymentName = "deploymentName_example"; // String | Name of the deployment group

-var modelName = "modelName_example"; // String | ID or name of the deployed model
+var modelURI = "modelURI_example"; // String | The URI of the model

 var callback = function(error, data, response) {